Fort Thomas, KY Demographics

 A map of Fort Thomas's Population by Race

-Of the 555 places in Kentucky, Fort Thomas is the 25th most populous.
+Fort Thomas is ranked the 28th most populous place in Kentucky, out of 554 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Thomas was ranked the 25th most populous place in the 2020 Census.

 Fort Thomas's White Population